-- 1. Disconnect continuous flow water heaters (gas units) from the cold, hot and gas flexible hose connections. - 2.
-For a Deluxe model, unplug the power cords from the GPO sockets. - 3.
-Unscrew the gas units from the frame mountings.
-Three screws at top and two at bottom of gas units.(refer to Fig 1). - 4.
-For multiple frame Deluxe systems, remove the GPO assembly from the frame that does not contain the controller and pump, by removing the four screws for each GPO/Bracket assembly.
-There is no need to disconnect the wiring.
-Carefully cut the cable ties holding the cable in place and temporarily secure the GPO/Bracket assembly onto the frame with the controller.
-Ensure electrical cables and connections are not stretched or damaged.
-(Refer to Fig 2)
+- 1. Disconnect continuous flow water heaters (CFWH units) from the cold, hot and gas flexible hose connections. - 2.
+Unplug the power cords from the GPO sockets.
+Remove the P-clips holding the power cords onto the frame assembly by removing the Tek screws.
+Carefully cut any cable ties holding the cable in place. - 3.
+Unscrew the four screws retaining the front cover of the CFWH units and carefully disconnect the connector on the PCB as shown in Figure 4.
+Undo the P-clip securing the Smartec cable and remove the cable out of the units through the grommet located on the bottom panel of the units.
+Affix the front cover back onto the CFWH units.
+Identify location on the frame from which each Smartec cable was taken. - 4.
+Unscrew the CFWH units from the frame mountings.
+Three screws at top and two at bottom of CFWH units (refer to Figure 5). - 5.
+For systems with UPM 3 or UPM XL secondary pump assembly fitted, loosen two unions to remove the piping running from the outlet of the secondary pump assembly to the cold water supply tee fitting Figure 6.
+Undo the pipe clamps securing the piping.
+Disconnect the power connector on the pumps and carefully cut any cable ties holding the power cables in place.
+Disconnect the temperature sensor from the dry thermowell by undoing the cable gland and cut any cable ties holding the sensor cable in place.
+The secondary pump assembly can now be removed by unscrewing four bolts securing the pump bracket to the frame upright Figure 6. - 6.
+For multiple frame systems, remove the GPO assembly and extension module from the frame that does not contain the controller and pump, by removing the four screws for each GPO assembly and extension module.
+It may not be necessary to disconnect the wiring.
+Carefully cut the cable ties holding the cable in place and temporarily secure the GPO assembly and extension module onto the frame with the controller.
+Ensure electrical cables and connections are not stretched or damaged (refer to Figure 7).

-5. For multiple frame systems, disconnect the pump from the cold manifold at the points shown in Fig. 3 and unbolt the water and gas manifolds from the frame (Note relative positions for reassembly).

-If required, remove the pump by first removing the wiring from the pump and unscrewing the 4 bolts holding it to the bracket.
+- 7. Disconnect the pump unions from the cold manifold at the points shown in Figure 8a and Figure 8b and unbolt the water and gas manifolds from the frame clip head brackets (Note relative positions for reassembly). - 8.
+For indoor systems, if required, remove a condensate drain manifold by carefully cutting the cable ties holding the condensate drain manifold fittings to the condensate drain silicone tube.
+Disconnect the silicone tubes off the condensate drain manifold fittings.
+Undo the p-clips securing the condensate drain manifold by unfastening the tek screws, as well as the screws on the p-clips holding the condensate trap assembly.
+Remove the condensate drain manifold off the frame. - 9.
+If required, remove the pump by first removing the wiring from the pump and unscrewing 4 x bolts holding it to the bracket.
 A restricted electrical licence (minimum) will be required if the pump is to be disconnected from the frame and later re-assembled.
-Refer to Fig 3.
+Refer to Figure 8a and 8b. - 10.
+If required, remove the pump bracket by removing 2 x bolts holding it to the frame.
+Refer to Figure 9.

+Figure 8a

+Figure 8b